Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 When Oogie Boogie begins his announcement, the skeletons will continue to spawn endlessly until he starts laughing.
 When he laughs, immediately defeat the skeletons.

-After the cutscene, move immediately in the **Town Hall** to start the boss fight.
+After the cutscene, move immediately in the Town Hall to start the boss fight.

 **[Town Square - Town Hall]**

 **[Boss Fight - Shadow Oogie]**

-Refer to <code>This is Oogie-Town</code> for more information on the boss fight.
+Use your Blue Souls and hit him constantly with your Soul Robber.
+You should then be able to finish him off with a dance.

-After the fight, you'll get the Halloween Door.
+After the fight, you'll get the **Halloween Door**.

 </details>